0xScratch/web3-builder-kit/README.md

 - There are vast number of categories that are covered in this repository and this number will definitely increase with time.
 - Within each resource, one gets to understand **what the tool/service is about**, its **key-features**, some of the **use cases** which will help in understanding the practical applications of the tool/service, and a **list of references and links** for further exploration.

-## Contributing to the Web3 Builder Kit

-We welcome contributions from the community to help us expand and improve the Web3 Builder Kit.
-If you have a tool, resource, or guide that you believe would benefit developers working in the blockchain space, please refer to our [contribution guidelines](/CONTRIBUTING.md) for more information on how to contribute.